How do I know if there are open nyc hpd violations or Orders on my property?

 Common mistakes to avoid when filing a Property Registration:

-Rent Registration is required by the New York State Homes and Community Renewal.
-That process is
+required by the New York State Homes and Community Renewal.
+That process

 different than New York City’s Annual Property Registration.
 Rent Regulated buildings must complete both processes.